j2moreno/biobakery/README.md

 ## How to Run
-Warning - this is only to run what is in example-data.
+Intended to run for example data in the example-data directory.
 If real data is to be used Snakefile needs to be motified

 To run on HPC cluster: